The Immutable, Unchanging Rules of Civilization as Told by Your

 - Destroy (6 cost): Destroy a building.

-When Court assembles, 2 Power and 2 Favor is placed in front of every House, and the Sovereign.
-This is the pool that you use to pay for implementing new laws.
+When Court assembles, 4 Power is placed in front of every House, and the Sovereign.
+This is the pool that will be used to pay for implementing new laws.

 If present, the Sovereign will choose proposals from those put forward by each House to put before the Court.
 If there is no Sovereign at the Court, Court Control will take that role and choose on the Sovereign's behalf.
 If your proposal is chosen, a member of your House must stand up and explain: